sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

   components.

-- Vulnerability Assessment, which requires a semantic link between standardized vulnerability descriptions and IT-assets {{X.1520}}.
+- Vulnerability Assessment, which requires a semantic link between standardized vulnerability descriptions and software components installed on IT-assets {{X.1520}}.

 - Remote Attestation, which requires a link between reference integrity measurements (RIM) and security logs of measured software components
   {{-tuda}}.

-SWID tags, as defined in ISO-19770-2:2015 {{SWID}}, provide a standardized format for a record that identifies and describes a specific release of a software component.
+SWID tags, as defined in ISO-19770-2:2015 {{SWID}}, provide a standardized XML-based record format that identifies and describes a specific release of a software component.
 Different software components, and even different releases of a particular software component, each have a different SWID tag record associated with them.
 SWID tags are meant to be flexible and able to express a broad set of metadata about a software component.

-Real-world instances of SWID tags can be fairly large, and the communication of SWID tags in use-applications such as those described earlier can cause a large amount of data to be transported.
+While there are very few required fields in SWID tags, there are many optional fields that support different use scenarios.
+While a SWID tag consisting of only required fields might be a few hundred bytes in size, a tag containing many of the optional fields can be many orders of magnitude larger.
+Thus, real-world instances of SWID tags can be fairly large, and the communication of SWID tags in use-applications such as those described earlier can cause a large amount of data to be transported.
 This can be larger than acceptable for constrained devices and networks.
-CoSWID tags significantly reduce the amount of data transported as compared to a typical SWID tag.
-This reduction is enable through the use of CBOR, which maps human-readable labels of that content to more concise integer labels (indices).
-This allows SWID tags to be part of an enterprise security solution for a wider range of endpoints and environments.
+Concise SWID (CoSWID) tags significantly reduce the amount of data transported as compared to a typical SWID tag.
+This reduction is enabled through the use of CBOR, which maps human-readable labels of that content to more concise integer labels (indices).
+The use of CBOR to express SWID information in CoSWID tags allows both CoSWID and SWID tags to be part of an enterprise security solution for a wider range of endpoints and environments.

 ## The SWID Tag Lifecycle   {#intro-lifecycle}

-In addition to defining the format of these records, ISO/IEC 19770-2:2015 defines requirements concerning the SWID tag life-cycle.
+In addition to defining the format of a SWID tag record, ISO/IEC 19770-2:2015 defines requirements concerning the SWID tag lifecycle.
 Specifically, when a software component is installed on an endpoint, that product's SWID tag is also installed.
 Likewise, when the product is uninstalled or replaced, the SWID tag is deleted or replaced, as appropriate.
-As a result, ISO/IEC 19770-2:2015 describes a system wherein there is a correspondence between the set of installed software products on an endpoint, and the presence on that endpoint of the SWID tags corresponding to those products.
+As a result, ISO/IEC 19770-2:2015 describes a system wherein there is a correspondence between the set of installed software components on an endpoint, and the presence of the correspondingsponding SWID tags for these components on that endpoint.
+CoSWIDs share the same lifecycle requirements as a SWID tag.

 The following is an excerpt (with some modifications and reordering) from NIST Interagency Report (NISTIR) 8060: Guidelines for the Creation of Interoperable SWID Tags {{SWID-GUIDANCE}}, which describes the tag types used within the lifecycle defined in ISO-19770-2:2015.

 > The SWID specification defines four types of SWID tags: primary, patch, corpus, and supplemental.

-> 1. Primary Tag - A SWID tag that identifies and describes a software component is installed on a computing device.
+1. Primary Tag - A SWID or CoSWID tag that identifies and describes a software component is installed on a computing device.
-> 2. Patch Tag - A SWID tag that identifies and describes an installed patch which has made incremental changes to a software component installed on a computing device.
+2. Patch Tag - A SWID or CoSWID tag that identifies and describes an installed patch which has made incremental changes to a software component installed on a computing device.
-> 3. Corpus Tag - A SWID tag that identifies and describes an installable software component in its pre-installation state.
+3. Corpus Tag - A SWID or CoSWID tag that identifies and describes an installable software component in its pre-installation state.
 A corpus tag can be used to represent metadata about an installation package or installer for a software component, a software update, or a patch.
-> 4. Supplemental Tag - A SWID tag that allows additional information to be associated with a referenced SWID tag.
+4. Supplemental Tag - A SWID or CoSWID tag that allows additional information to be associated with a referenced SWID tag.
 This helps to ensure that SWID Primary and Patch Tags provided by a software provider are not modified by software management tools, while allowing these tools to provide their own software metadata.

 > Corpus, primary, and patch tags have similar functions in that they describe the existence and/or presence of different types of software (e.g., software installers, software installations, software patches), and, potentially, different states of software components.
 In contrast, supplemental tags furnish additional information not contained in corpus, primary, or patch tags.
 All four tag types come into play at various points in the software lifecycle, and support software management processes that depend on the ability to accurately determine where each software component is in its lifecycle.